Understanding cloud computing: a guide for small businesses

 Stay secure and backed up

-Professional cloud providers invest millions in security systems and employ expert teams to protect your information.
-Automatic backups mean your information stays safe even if your computer is stolen or crashes.
+Professional cloud providers invest millions in cloud security systems and employ expert teams to protect your information.
+Automatic backups mean your data stays safe even if your computer is stolen or crashes.
+Cloud providers also help you meet compliance requirements more effectively than on-premises alternatives, giving you one less thing to worry about.

 Common cloud computing myths